ReadingAndThinking.com

 Reread this book….
 I truly love it because of how human it is.
 This book didn't feel like me reading characters and their lives it felt like actual people, broken people who wanted to be fixed but didn't know how they could possibly achieve it.
 It felt real.
 That's the only way I can truly describe it.

-Things within someone that you will never truly know or understand and honestly.. that's okay.
-What I took away from this book is we shouldn't seek happily ever afters but be happy right now.
+Things within someone that you will never truly know or understand, and honestly, that's okay.
+What I took away from this book is that we shouldn't seek happily ever afters but be happy right now.

 And Gus Everett let's talk about him for a second.
-Never have I ever so far read a male character as complex and interesting as him.
-I feel like a lot of the time in romance the female is focused on most and the men are usually tied to the surface level.
+Never have I ever read a male character as complex and interesting as him.
+I feel like a lot of the time in romance, the female is focused on most, and the men are usually tied to the surface level.

 I love it when writers write men as actual human beings with feelings and pain and people who aren't cured with a few words or gestures.
 Life isn't that easy and Gus and January's life depicts that fully.